-Nintendodpad.com is your one-stop site for all things Nintendo, whether it’s for consoles, gaming, or esports.
-The company began in Japan in 1889 to produce handmade hanafuda (playing cards).
+Nintendodpad.com is your one-stop site about Nintendo d-pads, consoles, gaming, and esports.
+The company was founded in Japan back in 1889 and started producing handmade hanafuda (playing cards).
 It wasn’t until 70 years later that they became a technology company.

 Video gaming consoles were added to the range in the 1970s.
 What was once a small Japanese gaming company, is now one of the world’s industry giants.